nottrobin/docs/src/en/charm-review-process.md

 service's status would also be available with `sudo service name status` (example: `sudo service apache2 status`).

-!!!
-Note:
+[note]
 If the charm itself is not a process, but relies on another process/application (eg. nginx or apache2), be sure to check those processes are running.
 A good example of this would be Wordpress needing apache2 or nginx).
+[/note]

 If the charm's configuration options are written to the application's configuration files, check that file for the values you set earlier.
 Check the